UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 === "Monocle3"

-    !!! info "R Studio Version"
-        If you use RStudio for your analyses, make sure that you load the same version of R when working with modules on the command line.
+    !!! warning "RStudio Users"

-    !!! warning "Installs must be done in a terminal" To install Monocle3, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and not in an RStudio session.
-Once your installation is successful, it is possible to load these modules in RStudio.
-More details are provided below.
+        To install Monocle3, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and {==not in an RStudio session==}.
+Once your installation is successful, it is possible to load these modules in RStudio using [the method described here](#loading-modules-in-rstudio-material-alert-decagramnew).

     !!! bug "Anaconda must be removed from your environment" You will need to make sure Anaconda is completely removed from your environment prior to the install.
 If you have Anaconda initialized in your account, see the code block on our Anaconda page under [Removing Anaconda From Your Environment --> Temporary Removal](../anaconda/#removing-anaconda-from-your-environment).